Resilience Technologies: Getting to Know their Work in Advancing Cybersecurity for CSOs the African Way

 Photo of Elizabeth Kolade, Resilience Technologies’s executive director

-Elizabeth Kolade, Resilience Technologies’s executive director
+Elizabeth Kolade, Resilience Technologies’ executive director

 Resilience Technologies (RT) is a Sub-Saharan African organization committed to enhancing digital security and resilience for African civil society initiatives and at-risk communities.
-We spoke with their executive director, Elizabeth Kolade to gain insights into the digital security needs of regional organizations, their pioneering Spyware Fellowship program in Africa, and their Zeroth Cloud - an innovative tool that leverages artificial intelligence and open-source technology in a cloud-based setup that automatically detects and addresses threats before they can develop into escalate into full-fledged attacks.
+We spoke with their executive director, Elizabeth Kolade to gain insights into the digital security needs of regional organizations, their pioneering Spyware Fellowship program in Africa, and their Zeroth Cloud - an innovative tool that leverages artificial intelligence and open-source technology in a cloud-based setup that automatically detects and addresses threats before they can develop into full-fledged attacks.

 How Resilience Technologies Started